kimmo1019/DeepCAGE/README.md

 **Step 1**: Download raw DNase-seq and RNA-seq data

 We provided `1.Download_raw_data.sh` for download RNA-seq data (.tsv) and DNase-seq data (.narrowPeak and .bam) from the ENCODE project
 We pre-defined cell type ID from 1-60.
-After downloading the meta data from ENCODE website (`20180113.txt.gz`), one can run the following script:
+After downloading the meta data from ENCODE website (`head -n 1 files.txt|xargs -L 1 curl -O -L`), one can run the following script:

 ```python
 bash 1.Download_raw_data.bash  -c <CELL_ID> -r -p -b